dofusdude/dofusdude-js/docs/SetsApi.md

   'sortLevel': "asc", // String | sort the resulting list by level, default unsorted 'filterMinHighestEquipmentLevel': 190, // Number | only results where the equipment with the highest level is above or equal to this value
   'filterMaxHighestEquipmentLevel': 200, // Number | only results where the equipment with the highest level is below or equal to this value
-  'acceptEncoding': "acceptEncoding_example" // String | optional compression for saving bandwidth };
+  'acceptEncoding': "acceptEncoding_example", // String | optional compression for saving bandwidth 'filterIsCosmetic': true // Boolean | filter sets based on if they only got cosmetic items in it.
+If true, the item ids are for the cosmetic endpoints instead of equipment.
+};
 apiInstance.getAllSetsList(language, game, opts, (error, data, response) => {
   if (error) {